 | Take-Profit (TP) | Set at the nearest major swing high, targeting a 1:2 or 1:3 Risk/Reward (R:R) ratio. |

-This setup is considered high-probability because it combines all three key elements: it follows the trend (HTF structure), uses a liquidity sweep as “fuel,” enters at a confirmed imbalance zone (the FVG), and uses proper risk management.
+This is considered a high-conviction setup because it combines all three key elements: it follows the trend (HTF structure), uses a liquidity sweep as “fuel,” enters at a confirmed imbalance zone (the FVG), and uses proper risk management.

 8. What Are the Most Common Mistakes When Trading FVGs?